DFE-Digital/improve-workload-and-wellbeing-for-school-staff/docs/adding-a-resource.md

 **Note:** all content in the info box must be written in HTML, not Markdown.

-**TODO:** How do you pick a different colour for the info box?
-Dependent on Staff Wellbeing PR.

 ## 4. Add a link to your resource from the 'Explore all resources' page 🔗

 Identify the correct topic for your resource and update the link in the